Information

 - Stephen Matthews (University of Hong Kong)

-- Matti Miestamo (Stockholm University)
+- Matti Miestamo (University of Helsinki)

 - Andrey Shluinsky (Institute of Linguistics RAS, Moscow)